-In recent years, there has been a lot more research on how machine learning (ML) can be used in cities, especially in the area of traffic flow analysis (Williams et al., 2006).
+In recent years, there has been a lot more research on how machine learning (ML) can be used in cities, especially in the area of traffic flow analysis [1].
 Using techniques for analyzing data, like ML, could change the way traffic is managed in cities in a big way.
-Cities are having trouble managing traffic flow because of the growing population and number of cars on the roads (Afrin & Yodo, 2020; Ang et al., 2022; Rasol et al., 2022; Wang et al., 2018).
-The application of ML methodologies has the potential to yield valuable understandings regarding traffic patterns and subsequently facilitate the optimization of traffic movement in both urban and rural environs (Pyatkova et al., 2019; Zhou et al., 2020).
+Cities are having trouble managing traffic flow because of the growing population and number of cars on the roads [2-5].
+The application of ML methodologies has the potential to yield valuable understandings regarding traffic patterns and subsequently facilitate the optimization of traffic movement in both urban and rural environs [6, 7].
 In this work, we will explore the literature on the application of ML to traffic flow analysis in urban and rural areas, as well as the possible benefits and challenges of this approach.
 Also, in this paper, we review some of the most reliable scientific articles published between January 2007 and April 2023 in the field of smart transportation networks.

 The field of traffic flow research has seen significant progress in recent years, as evidenced by a number of influential publications.
-In 2022, Medina-Salgado et al. (2022) published a comprehensive review of urban traffic flow prediction techniques, examining intelligent transport systems and categorizing smart techniques for traffic flow prediction.
-The same year, a research endeavor was carried out by Korecki to examine the feasibility and endurance of utilizing ML techniques for managing traffic signal control, proposing a highly reliable method that reduced CO2 emissions during training (Korecki, 2022).
-Harrou et al. (2022) presented a novel deep hybrid learning model called guided-attention (GAID)-variational autoencoder (VAE) for forecasting pedestrian and bicycle traffic flow, which combined a long short-term memory (LSTM) model with a VAE and utilized a self-attention mechanism.
-Additionally, Nie et al. (2022) proposed an enhanced routing and scheduling mechanism for time-triggered traffic with large period differences based on integer linear programming for real-time communication in time-sensitive networking (TSN).
-In 2023, Azimjonov et al. (2023) developed an innovative, vision-based system for monitoring traffic flow in real time at road intersections.
+Medina-Salgado et al. [8] published a comprehensive review of urban traffic flow prediction techniques, examining intelligent transport systems and categorizing smart techniques for traffic flow prediction.
+The same year, a research endeavor was carried out by

+Korecki to examine the feasibility and endurance of utilizing ML techniques for managing traffic signal control, proposing a highly reliable method that reduced CO2 emissions during training [9].
+Harrou et al. [10] presented a novel deep hybrid learning model called Guided-attention (GAHD) Variational Autoencoder (VAE) for forecasting pedestrian and bicycle traffic flow, which combined a long short-term memory (LSTM) model with a VAE and utilized a self-attention mechanism.
+Additionally, Nie et al. [11] proposed an enhanced routing and scheduling mechanism for time-triggered traffic with large period differences based on integer linear programming for real-time communication in time-sensitive networking (TSN).
+Azimjonov et al. [12] developed an innovative, vision-based system for monitoring traffic flow in real time at road intersections.
 This system employs a novel algorithm for object tracking and data association, enabling the extraction of statistics pertaining to the vehicles passing through the intersections.
-Sayed et al. (2023) published an extensive review of ML and deep learning techniques for traffic forecast in intelligent transportation systems (ITS) in smart cities, identifying inherent obstacles and emphasizing the importance of accurate traffic prediction in the transportation industry.
-He et al. (2023) presented an in-depth study on autonomous anomaly detection in traffic flow data using reinforcement learning and an LSTM model, learning anomaly patterns without supervision and automating the detection process.
-Furthermore, Li and Zhang (2023) published a paper on
+Sayed et al. [13] published an extensive review of ML and deep learning techniques for traffic forecast in intelligent transportation systems (ITS) in smart cities, identifying inherent obstacles and emphasizing the importance of accurate traffic prediction in the transportation industry.
+He et al. [14] presented an in-depth study on autonomous anomaly detection in traffic flow data using reinforcement learning and an LSTM model, learning anomaly patterns without supervision and automating the detection process.
+Furthermore, Li and Zhang [15] published a paper on generating a digital twin (DT) model of traffic flow for highway scenarios using radar and camera fusion, proposing an end-to-end method involving sensor calibration, data transformation, and target tracking using a fusion Kalman filter.
+The DT model could provide real-time dynamic traffic flow data to optimize traffic efficiency and enhance the functionality of ITS [15].